ironbay/riptide/docs/web/markdown/javascript.md

 )
 ```

 Whenever we interact with data using our remote store, we're going over a network, and therefore these functions (here `query_path` and `delete`) return `Promises`.
-Next we'll create a local store that replicates data locally so that you can access it instantly without waiting on a `Promises`.
+Next we'll create a local store that replicates data locally so that you can access it without waiting on a `Promises`.

 &nbsp;

 ### Create a local store

 Riptide has a `Memory` store that allows us to hold our data in-memory on the front-end.
 We can store whatever we want to use immediately in our local store.
-Most commonly, this is a mix of data replicated from our `remote` store and optionally, session specific information like a server connection status, UI state, etc.
+Most commonly, this is a mix of data replicated from our `remote` store and session specific information like a server connection status, UI state, etc.

 In later steps we'll go over how to get data from our `remote` store into our `local` store.
 For now let's create a new store by calling `new Riptide.Store.Memory()`: